GPTGeeker/gpts-promotion-alliance/README.md

 With just a few lines of configuration, get your GPTs promoted for free.

+If you want earn revenue from your GPTs with ads,use [Adintelli](https://adintelli.ai) instead it.

 ## Getting started

 ### 1. Append the following prompts into your GPTs' instructions.